-Richard Kaufman has devoted much of his life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
-The 2015-16 concert season marks Mr. Kaufman’s 25th season as Principal Pops Conductor of Orange County’s Pacific Symphony.
-He holds the permanent title of Pops Conductor Laureate with the Dallas Symphony and is in his 10th season with the Chicago Symphony Orchestra concert series, “CSO at the Movies”, conducting classic and contemporary film music, as well as classical music used in motion pictures.
+Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
+The 2016-17 concert season marks Mr. Kaufman’s 26th season as Principal Pops Conductor of Orange County’s Pacific Symphony.
+He holds the permanent title of Pops Conductor Laureate with the Dallas Symphony, and is in his 11th season with the Chicago Symphony Orchestra concert series, CSO at the Movies, conducting classic and contemporary film music, as well as classical music used in motion pictures.

 Mr. Kaufman regularly appears as a guest conductor with symphony orchestras throughout both the United States and around the world including Cleveland, St. Louis, San Diego, Indianapolis, Utah, Edmonton, the Royal Liverpool Philharmonic, the Royal Scottish National Orchestra and the RTE Concert Orchestra in Dublin, Ireland.
 Mr. Kaufman has conducted throughout Australia, including sold-out performances at the Sydney Opera House.
 In May 2015 Mr. Kaufman made his conducting debut with the Boston Pops, substituting for John Williams at the Annual Pops Film Night.
 Subsequently Mr. Williams graciously invited him to share the podium at the annual Tanglewood Film Night.
 During Comic-Con 2016, Mr. Kaufman conducted a live performance of Michael Giacchino’s score for Star Trek Beyond with the San Diego Symphony, accompanying the film in its gala world premiere.
 This was the first time in history a feature film had ever been presented outdoors in the IMAX format.